Siddharthajoshi7/apnacollege-demo/README.md

-# apnacollege-demo
+l# apnacollege-demo
 this is my repository
 <br>
-author - siddhartha
+author - siddhartha joshi